calvinlough/ember-tag-input/README.md

 ## Usage

 In the simplest case, just pass a list of tags to render and actions for adding and removing tags.
-The component will never change the tags list for you, it will instead call the actions you define when changes need to be made.
+The component will never change the tags list for you, it will instead call actions when changes need to be made.

 ```handlebars
 {{tag-input